-- 22. A person ceases to be a director as soon as- - (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law, - (b) a bankruptcy order is made against that person, - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts, - (d) either (i) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months or (ii) the Directors acting reasonably (in the absence of discriminatory conduct) determine that that person is incapable of properly performing their duties as a result of mental or physical illness, - (e) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms, - (f) the shareholders, holding a simple majority of the shares, elect to remove that director, giving one month's notice, or - (g) he is otherwise duly removed from office
+- 22. A person ceases to be a director as soon as- - (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law; - (b) a bankruptcy order is made against that person; - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; - (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (e) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms; - (f) the shareholders, holding a simple majority of the shares, elect to remove that director; or - (g) he is otherwise duly removed from office.